What is a Roth IRA?

 Tax savings for beneficiaries

-Understanding Roth IRA contribution and income limits
+Roth IRA contribution limits and eligibility

 It's important to understand Roth IRA rules.
 Roth IRAs have the same contribution limits as traditional IRAs.2 In fact, the contribution limit for all IRAs is combined.

-The reason older adults are allowed to put more into their retirement funds is because they have the option of making catch-up contributions.
+For the 2026 tax year, the maximum amount you can contribute to a Roth IRA is $7,500, or $8,600 if you are 50 or older.3 The reason older adults are allowed to put more into their retirement funds is because they have the option of making catch-up contributions.
 Catch-up contributions give people the ability to contribute more to their retirement account as they come closer to retirement age.

-Read more: Roth IRA 2023 and 2024 contribution limits
+Read more: Roth IRA 2025 and 2026 contribution limits

 How income and filing status impact contribution limits

-If all those rules weren't enough, your income and filing status can further limit how much you can contribute to a Roth IRA.4 Roth IRA contribution limits are phased out as incomes rise.
-The tables below provides some information about Roth IRA income limits for 2023 and 2024.
+If all those rules weren't enough, your income and filing status can further limit how much you can contribute to a Roth IRA.
+Roth IRA contribution limits are phased out as incomes rise.
+The table below shows the modified Adjusted Gross Income (MAGI) phase-out ranges for determining Roth IRA contribution eligibility for tax year 2026:

-Filing status:
+Filing status: |

-Single
+Single |

-Married filing jointly
+Married filing jointly |

-Married filing separately
+Married filing separately |

-$0 - $10,000
+| $0 - $10,000 |

 Your eligibility to contribute is reduced as your income enters these ranges and is eliminated when your income exceeds these ranges.